Why I'm So Proud Meghan Markle Made The Royal Wedding Unapologetically Black

 Advertisement

-So on the day of her wedding, Markle could have washed her hands of all the drama, controversy and speculation surrounding her identity.
-After all, Markle is very light-skinned, and many viewers of her work on Suits often assumed that she was white until the show included her character’s black father in a storyline.
-Because of her physical appearance, she could have had a wedding where race was not at all a factor, a by-the-book royal wedding that stuck to tradition and history.
-Instead, she made sure her blackness was front and centre.
-She and Prince Harry brought in Reverend Michael Bruce Curry, the black man who is the head of the Episcopal church, to deliver a passionate sermon.
-And then a black gospel choir brought the house down with a powerful rendition of "Stand By Me” and a performance by 19-year-old black cellist Sheku Kanneh-Mason.
+So on the day of her wedding, Markle could have washed her hands of all of the drama, controversy, and speculation surrounding her identity.
+After all, Markle is very light-skinned, and many viewers of her work on Suits often assumed that she was white until the show included her character’s Black father in a storyline.
+Because of her physical appearance, she could have had a wedding where race was not at all a factor, a by-the-book Royal Wedding that stuck to tradition and history.
+Instead, she made sure her Blackness was front and center.
+She and Prince Harry brought in Reverend Michael Bruce Curry, the Black man who is the head of the Episcopal church, to deliver a passionate sermon.
+And then a Black gospel choir brought the house down with a powerful rendition of "Stand By Me,” and 19-year-old Black cellist Sheku Kanneh-Mason performed.
 As one of those royal-obsessed Americans with a strange fascination with the British monarchy, I can say with absolute certainty that the royals had never seen anything like that.
-Thanks to Meghan Markle, the royal wedding was unapologetically black.
+Thanks to Markle, the royal wedding was unapologetically Black.
 And I'm so proud of her for making that happen.

 Advertisement